abhidas17695/dweb-objects/README.md

 This library is part of a general project at the Internet Archive (archive.org) to support the decentralized web.

+## Changes from general objects library

+* Added browserify as devDependency

 ## Installation and usage in the Browser

 * Clone this repo.